 38 See Chaidez v.
 United States, endnote 19, above.

-39 Penal Code 1016.5 PC - Advisement concerning status as an alien [may be basis for post-conviction relief]. (“(a) Prior to acceptance of a plea of guilty or nolo contendere to any offense punishable as a crime under state law, except offenses designated as infractions under state law, the court shall administer the following advisement on the record to the defendant: If you are not a citizen, you are hereby advised that conviction of the offense for which you have been charged may have the consequences of deportation, exclusion from admission to the United States, or denial of naturalization pursuant to the laws of the United States. (b) Upon request, the court shall allow the defendant additional time to consider the appropriateness of the plea in light of the advisement as described in this section.
-If, after January 1, 1978, the court fails to advise the defendant as required by this section and the defendant shows that conviction of the offense to which defendant pleaded guilty or nolo contendere may have the consequences for the defendant of deportation, exclusion from admission to the United States, or denial of naturalization pursuant to the laws of the United States, the court, on defendant's motion, shall vacate the judgment and permit the defendant to withdraw the plea of guilty or nolo contendere, and enter a plea of not guilty.
-Absent a record that the court provided the advisement required by this section, the defendant shall be presumed not to have received the required advisement. ")
+39 Penal Code 1016.5 PC - Advisement Concerning status as an alien [May be basis for post-conviction relief]. ("(A) Prior to acceptance of a plea of guilty or nolo contendere to any offense punishable as a crime under state law, except Offenses designated as infractions under state law, the court Shall administer the following advisement on the record to the defendant: If you are not a citizen, you are hereby advised That conviction of the offense for Which You Have Been charged May Have The Consequences of deportation, exclusion from admission to the United States, or denial of naturalization pursuant to the laws of the United States. (b) Upon request, the court Shall allow the defendant additional time to Consider the appropriateness of the plea in light of the advisement as described In this section.
+If, after January 1, 1978, the court fails to advise the defendant as required by esta section and the defendant shows That conviction of the offense to Which defendant pleaded guilty or nolo contendere May Have The Consequences for the defendant of deportation, exclusion from admission to the United States, or denial of naturalization pursuant to the laws of the United States, the court, on defendant's motion, Shall vacate the judgment and permit the defendant to withdraw the plea of guilty or nolo contendere, and enter a plea of not guilty.
+Absent a record That the court provided the advisement required by esta section, the defendant Shall be presumed to Have not received the required advisement. ")

 40 See same.

 41 People v.
 Sup.
 Ct.
-(Zamudio), (2000) 23 Cal.4th 999, 204. ("Absent evidence defendant long ago had cause to question the accuracy of the trial court's 1992 immigration advisements, to hold he should have objected to them earlier would be unfair.
-This conclusion accords with the plain language of section 1016.5 [basis for post-conviction relief], which contains no time bar. ")
+(Zamudio), (2000) 23 Cal.4th 999, 204. ("Absent evidence long ago HAD defendant cause to question the accuracy of the trial court's 1992 immigration advisements, to hold I Should Have Earlier objected to them would be unfair.
+This finding accords With the plain language of section 1016.5 [basis for post-conviction relief], Which contains no time bar. ")

 45 People v.
-Jackson, (1973) 10 Cal.3d 265, 268. ("Denial of the right to effective assistance of counsel is one trial error which is cognizable on collateral review [in habeas corpus petition for post-conviction relief] whether or not it was raised on appeal. ")
+Jackson (1973) 10 Cal.3d 265, 268. ("Denial of the right to effective assistance of counsel is one trial errors Which is cognizable on collateral review [in habeas corpus petition for post-conviction relief] whether or not it was raised on appeal. ")

 46 See Padilla v.
 Kentucky, endnote 17, above; Chaidez v.
 United States, endnote 19, above.